utwente-db/DAB/misc/calls.md

 Default schema (named after the user) is preserved from the target database

+## /generate_migration

+POST -> Generates the backup script.
+Returns the location of said script.

+Only accessible to admins

 # Permissions

 Each user level has the following permissions